dm-cdb/Microchip/PICAS/ASM-12F675-hdc1080.X/readme.md

 <img width="683" height="398" alt="HDC-1080-diag" src="https://github.com/user-attachments/assets/49b2aa27-caab-47d9-95b9-8500156a39b5" />

 You'll find this sensor with convenient breakout boards.
-I got one from Fasizi, but beware : the integrated 10K pull ups are not activated and you must solder the I2C path on it to activate them.<br>
+I got one from Fasizi, but beware: the integrated 10K pull ups are not activated and you must solder the I2C pads together to activate them.<br>
-For the sake of simplicity, I instead put two external 3.3K ohms resistors between I2C bus and 5V VCC.<br>
+For the sake of simplicity, I instead put two external 3.3K ohms resistors between the I2C bus and 5V VCC.<br>
-VCC is provided by the 5V from the USB to serial converter.
+VCC is provided by the 5V pin from the USB to serial converter.

 ## Breadboard: